-Unit 18: Developing Plumbing skills
+Con8: Developing Plumbing skills

 This is a popular unit at Rowhill.
-The pupils have the opportunity to carry out plumbing repair and application which can be used at home.
+The pupils carry out plumbing repair and application which can be used at home.

 Pupils will learn about the basic tools used in the trade, materials and application of pipework.
+Inclusive of soldering.